leMaur/toolbox/README.md

 php artisan toolbox:install --test-suites
 ```

-Otherwise, you can install only the group of files you may need without test suites:
+Otherwise, you can install only the group of files you need without test suites:

 ⬇️ will overwrite [phpstan.neon](/src/Commands/PublishCommand.php#L24).
 ```bash